mementoweb/mediawiki/README.md

 * defaults-integration-test - test an installation with the default settings

-* 302-style-time-negotiation-integration-test - test only the 302-style Time Negotiation capability of the install ($wgMementoTimeNegotiation = "302", $wgmementoRecommendedRelations = false)
+* 302-style-time-negotiation-integration-test - test only the 302-style Time Negotiation capability of the install

-* friendly-error-integration-test - test the 200-style Time Negotiation error states with friendly output ($wgMementoTimeNegotiation = "200", $wgMementoErrorPageType = 'friendly')

-* traditional-error-integration-test - test the 200-style Time Negotiation error states with traditional output ($wgMementoTimeNegotiation = "200", $wgMementoErrorPageType = 'traditional')

-* friendly-error-with-302-style-integration-test - test the 302-style Time Negotiation error states with friendly output ($wgMementoTimeNegotiation = "302", $wgMementoErrorPageType = 'friendly')
+* friendly-error-with-302-style-integration-test - test the 302-style Time Negotiation error states with friendly output

-* traditional-error-with-302-style-integration-test - test the 302-style Time Negotiation error states with traditional output ($wgMementoTimeNegotiation = "302", $wgMementoErrorPageType = 'traditional')

 Of course, the fastest development process is: